gosnippets/React-Interview-Questions-Answers/README.md

 3. ### What is JSX?

     *JSX* is a XML-like syntax extension to ECMAScript (the acronym stands for *JavaScript XML*).
 Basically it just provides syntactic sugar for the `React.createElement()` function, giving us expressiveness of JavaScript along with HTML like template syntax.

+    * JSX stands for JavaScript XML.
+    * JSX is fairly close to JavaScript especially in its statements and expressions.
+    * JSX gives better performance that JavaScript because JSX uses 'inline expansion'.
+    * You can use React without using JSX.
+But JSX makes it easy to build React components.
+It reduces the amount of code required to write.
+    * JSX looks like HTML markup.
+JSX syntax is simple and concise and it's very easy to visualize the components that are getting built.
+    * JSX code is transformed into JavaScript using a transpiler called ‘Babel’.

     In the example below text inside `<h1>` tag is returned as JavaScript function to the render function.